jdstubler/jdstubler.github.io/index.md

 Hey pentesters and hacking enthusiasts!

-Here is where I write up walkthroughs of htb and vulnhub boxes.
+Here is where I write hacking related posts.

 <a href="/archive.html">Archive of blog posts</a>